 The Biosciences Technology Program employs innovative technology and science in protecting Air Force servicemembers from the threats of chemical and biological warfare.
 The Foundation contributes its research expertise to the program and the Air Force Research Laboratory, located at Wright-Patterson Air Force Base in Ohio.

-Since its inception in 2000, the Clinical Breast Care Project has led the way in the fight against breast disorders and made major advances in breast disease research.
+Since its inception in 2000, the Breast Cancer Translational Research Center of Excellence has led the way in the fight against breast disorders and made major advances in breast disease research.
 Its unique multidisciplinary approach supports its goal of increasing the survival rates of American women diagnosed with breast cancer.
 HJF’s administrative and management resources help the program accomplish its mission.